 August 8, 2012

-Master Sgt.
-Gregory R. Trent, 38, of Norton, Mass., died August 8, 2012 of wounds inflicted from small-arms fire July 31, in Shindand Province, Afghanistan.
+MSG Gregory Trent died of wounds inflicted from small-arms fire in Shindand Province, Afghanistan.

 He was assigned to Company B, 4th Battalion, 3rd Special Forces Group (Airborne), Fort Bragg, N.C., and was deployed in support of Operation Enduring Freedom.
 This was Trent’s fifth deployment in support of Overseas Contingency Operations.